TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 <sup>1</sup>	The overall system length from input to speaker can be no greater than 1.575 ft.
 [Origin: System Requirements]

 The delay of the system must be less than the delay of the sound for the noise cancellation to be effective.
-This constraint is dependent on distance if the velocity of sound in air is used (343 m/s), then the maximum distance from the input microphone to the error microphone is given by the following equation: d = v*t where d is the maximum distance, v is the velocity of sound and t is the maximum delay (1.4 ms), this equates to a distance of 0.4802 m or 1.575 ft, therefore the total length of the system can be no greater than 1.575 ft for correct operation.
+This constraint is dependent on distance: if the velocity of sound in air is used (343 m/s), then the maximum distance from the input microphone to the error microphone is given by the following equation: d = v*t where d is the maximum distance, v is the velocity of sound and t is the maximum delay (1.4 ms).
+This equates to a distance of 0.4802 m or 1.575 ft, therefore the total length of the system can be no greater than 1.575 ft for correct operation.

 <sup>2</sup> System shall not impede movement and easy access throughout the room.
-[Origin: Americans Disabilities Act]
+[Origin: American Disabilities Act]

 This constraint is needed to ensure safety and minimize difficulty in navigating the classroom during the operation of the system.
 This constraint also will follow the American Disabilities Act allowing for individuals with limited mobility to easily navigate the room.

 <sup>3</sup> The speaker output shall not be more than 0.5 m from window or wall being measured.
 [Origin: System Requirements]

-This is to make sure the system is small and compact and does impede movement throughout the classroom.
+This is to make sure the system is small and compact and does impede movement throughout the classroom while also meeting the delay requirements.

 <sup>4</sup> System shall be mounted in the classroom in an unfrequented area.
 [Origin: System Requirements]

 This will allow the system to perform its functionality without causing difficulty for students or faculty performing their required tasks.

 <sup>5</sup> System shall minimize its visual distraction [Origin: Stakeholder Survey]

 Classrooms should be distraction-free to allow students to learn new information effectively, therefore the system will not be distracting to students or faculty.